Mechanochemical Topological Defects in an Active Nematic: Model

-\emph{Nematohydrodynamic Model.} The evolution of the nematic director field is governed by active nematohydrodynamic equations in the high Ericksen and low Reynolds number limits \cite{BerisEdwardsThermo,Koch2021a}.
-The nematic order is represented by the traceless and symmetric second order tensor $\bQ=s\left[\bn\otimes\bn-\bI/2\right]$ where $\bn$ is the nematic orientation and $s=\sqrt{2\bQ:\bQ}$ is the degree of order.
+Our defect-sensing system will act on a liquid crystal whose dynamics are governed by the active nematohydrodynamic equations in the high Ericksen and low Reynolds number limits \cite{BerisEdwardsThermo,koch2021}.
+We briefly, restate the equations here.
+In these limits, inertia and liquid crystalline stresses are omitted from the force balance.
+Nematic order is represented by the traceless and symmetric second order tensor $\bQ=s\left[\bn\otimes\bn-\bI/2\right]$ where $\bn$ is the nematic orientation and $s=\sqrt{2\bQ:\bQ}$ is the degree of order.
 Momentum conservation and incompressibility govern the fluid flow $\bu$ and hydrostatic pressure $p$

-where $2\Omega_{ij}=\partial_{i}u_j-\partial_{j}u_i$ and $2 E_{ij}=\partial_{i}u_j+\partial_{j}u_i$ are, respectively, the anti-symmetric and symmetric parts of the flow field gradient, $\xi$ is the strength of substrate friction, $[\cdots]$ is the commutator, and $\lambda=1$ is the flow alignment parameter.
+where $2\Omega_{ij}=\partial_{j}u_i-\partial_{i}u_j$ and $2 E_{ij}=\partial_{j}u_i+\partial_{i}u_j$ are, respectively, the anti-symmetric and symmetric parts of the flow field gradient, $\xi$ is the strength of substrate friction, $[\cdots]$ is the commutator, and $\lambda=1$ is the flow alignment parameter.